 Dr. Werfal is enjoys being active in community projects and currently shares her home with her husband Greg, who is also a veterinarian.
 She has two daughters, both of whom are currently attending college.
 In her spare time, Dr. Werfal enjoys hiking, gardening, traveling, and tending to the family's menagerie of pets.

-Dr. Hadley Harris is a veterinarian and co-owner at TotalBond Veterinary Hospital at Bethel.
+Dr. Hadley Harris is a Veterinarian, Medical Director and Co-Owner at TotalBond Veterinary Hospital at Bethel.
 Originally from Rock Hill, SC, Dr. Harris grew up in a household full of animals and has been an animal lover since she was a small child.
 She graduated from Clemson University with a degree in Animal and Veterinary Sciences and was very active in the pre-veterinary programs.
 She received her Doctor of Veterinary Medicine degree from Mississippi State College of Veterinary Medicine and performed a small animal rotating internship following graduation at a local referral and emergency hospital.
 She joined the TotalBond family in July 2015 and has loved every second of it.

 At home Dr. Harris has two dogs, Paisley and Charlie, and two cats, Webster and noodle, all of whom are rescues.
 In her free time, she enjoys cooking, reading, being outdoors, and spending time with her family and friends.